igolaizola/docs/pages/reference/OS/advanced.md

 ### GPU Memory

 The [amount of memory][gpu-memory] that is addressable from the GPU my be configured by adding entries to `config.txt`.
-You can target different memory sizes, specified in MB, of 256, 512, and 1024 corresponding to the RAM on the Raspberry Pi.
+You can also set specific values of `gpu_mem` for Raspberry Pis with 256, 512 or 1024 MB (or greater) of RAM.
 Values will be ignored for those devices whose memory size does not match.
 For the Raspberry Pi 4, which has versions with RAM greater than 1GB, the minimum and maximum values are the same as for a 1GB device.

 ```
+gpu_mem=16
 gpu_mem_256=64
 gpu_mem_512=128
 gpu_mem_1024=256
 ```

 `gpu_mem` is the default amount of memory, which, by default, is set to 16MB (specified by `gpu_mem=16`).
-This may well be less than you require depending on your application (particularly applications that make heavy use of the Raspberry Pi's graphics card).
+This may well be less than you require depending on your application (particularly applications that make heavy use of the Raspberry Pi's graphics capabilities).
 As per the [Raspberry Pi documentation][gpu-memory], values of `gpu_mem` over 512 are not recommended, will provide no performance improvements, and are untested.

 ### Enable serial interface